kubearmor/KubeArmor/getting-started/support_matrix.md

 Amazon Linux 2 currently is shipped with SELinux as the LSM (Linux Security Module).
 KubeArmor supports SELinux only for host-based policy enforcement.
 On Amazon Linux 2, Kubearmor currently supports observability/policy audits using ebpf based engine.

 The latest versions of Amazon Linux 2 ship with a new LSM type called BPF-LSM and Kubearmor [intends](https://github.com/kubearmor/KubeArmor/issues/484) to support it soon).

+Update: On Amazon Linux 2 with Kernel Version 5.10, Kubearmor is found to be running on systemd mode.
+The enforcement is sometimes partial with following supported LSM's: "Capability,Yama,Lockdown,SELinux,BPF".
+Refer [Issue](https://github.com/kubearmor/KubeArmor/issues/919).

 ### Platform I am interested is not listed here!
 What can I do?